dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/fundamentals/styles-templates-create-apply-style.md

 ---
 title: Create a style for a control
-description: Learn how to create and reference a control style in Windows Presentation Foundation and .NET Core.
+description: Learn how to create and reference a control style in Windows Presentation Foundation and .NET.
 author: adegeo
 ms.author: adegeo
 ms.date: 09/12/2019